gilav/eoSip_converter/README.md

 History:
 ========

+2014-06-24:
+ - TropForest + Spot + Ikonos ok
+ - add conditions in xml block definition. to be able to not create the 'empty' branch

+2014-06-18:
+ - add batchname to index filename.
+ - save product and browse metadata in working folder

 2014-05-29: Tropforest is now OGC

 2014-05-21: Will move to OGC only spec (drop NgEO).
 So probably this is the last NgEo uupdate